dmarshNAIT/dmarshNAIT.github.io/calendar.markdown

 - your class section (e.g. A04)
 - what you'd like to discuss in our office hour (e.g. specific concepts, an assessment, feedback you received, etc)
 - whether you'd like to meet in-person, online, or have no preference

+Outside of **emergency situations**, I generally do not honour same-day requests to meet.

 #### Winter 2024 Schedule